How To: Get Rid of Waterbugs

 Effective roach pesticidal treatments run the gamut from otherwise innocuous natural products to hard-core chemicals.
 Proper application and placement are critical to success, which is why some people choose to hire pros for the job.

 Natural pest killers include concentrated distilled white vinegar; a mix of equal parts sugar and baking soda; borax and boric acid, which destroy the insects’ digestive tract; and essential oils like citronella.
-Apply liquid products to the nests and to all drains—tub, toilet, laundry room, and dishwasher—using a spray bottle.
-To apply powders, sprinkle them on and near the nests and access sites.
-(Hint: Use only a thin dusting, because these wily insects avoid large clumps.)
+Apply liquid products—usually labeled “eco” or “green”, like this)—to the nests and to all drains (tub, toilet, laundry room, and dishwasher), using a spray bottle.
+To apply powders (such as this longtime homeowner favorite), sprinkle the granules on, but also near, nests and access sites.
+Hint: Use only a thin dusting, because these wily insects avoid large clumps.

-• Sprays, commonly used for DIY extermination.
-SC Johnson, the maker of Raid products, suggests sending pets and kids outside or otherwise away from the application area and sealing the space for at least 15 minutes before thoroughly airing it out.
+• Sprays are perhaps the most commonly used type of roach killer in DIY extermination.
+SC Johnson, the maker of Raid Ant & Roach Killer Spray products, recommends sending pets and kids outside or otherwise away from the application area and sealing the space for at least 15 minutes before thoroughly airing it out.

 Outside intervention by a professional exterminator may be necessary to get rid of waterbugs if you have a serious infestation or can’t find the nest or entry points.